hkstemclub/Arduino/README.md

-# Arduino Sensor Example
+# Arduino Sensor Sample Code

-Arduino Sensor Code
+Arduino Sensor Sample Code

-Created using Github Desktop
+Brought to you by hkstem.club